 Scholarship Overview

-If you’re aged 32 years or under with big dreams of carving out a career in the competitive television industry: this is the opportunity of a lifetime.
+If you have big dreams of carving out a career in the competitive television industry: this is the opportunity of a lifetime.

-It was established in 2013 with support from media executive and award-winning TV producer Anita Jacoby to recognise the legacy of her father Phillip Jacoby – a pioneer in the Australian electronics and broadcast industry.
+The Jacoby-Walkley Scholarship with Nine was established in 2013 with support from media executive and award-winning TV producer Anita Jacoby to recognise the legacy of her father Phillip Jacoby – a pioneer in the Australian communications and broadcast industry.

-- Producing, pre-production and live production experience on the prestigious Walkley Awards for Excellence in Journalism
+• Producing and live production experience on the prestigious Walkley Awards for Excellence in Journalism.

-- Gift certificate of $1,000 to use towards a place in a relevant Australian Film, Television and Radio School (AFTRS) short course.
+• Gift certificate of $1,000 to use towards relevant Australian Film, Television and Radio School (AFTRS) short courses

 Application fee